AbdelrahmanElsaidElsawy/beamng-ros2-integration/docs/beamng_ros2/index.rst

 Package beamng_ros2
 ===================

-Integration of BeamNG.tech into the ROS2 ecosystem.
+Integration of BeamNG.tech into the ROS 2 ecosystem.

+The documentation is organized primarily by **feature** (what you want to do), with a separate package tour for developers who need to find code.

 .. toctree::
    :maxdepth: 2